Tension as INEC Withholds Access Code of Strong Opposition Party

 NDC, the Kogi verdict and the politicisation of the gavel

 The official further disclosed that the decision of INEC was carried out without any prejudice to the determination of the matter.
-He explained that INEC considered the pending of the application and applied for a stay of execution were not enough grounds to deny the NDC access to the portal for candidate nomination, while the suit remains before the court.
+He explained that INEC considered the pending nature of the application and noted that applying for a stay of execution was not enough grounds to deny the NDC access to the portal for candidate nomination, while the suit remains before the court.

 He made it known that virtually all registered political parties have been issued their access code from the electoral body.
 His statement reads: